daisy/pipeline-assembly/src/main/resources/README.txt

   modules tests
 - Various enhancements to the `pax-exam-helper` test helper
 - Various improvements to the `xproc-maven-plugin`
+- Re-enable all XSpec and and XProcSpec tests in the modules

 See also the full release notes on the release page: